JeremiahXu/jeremiahxu.github.io/_posts/2021-02-10-conways-game-of-life.markdown

 tags: [coding, python]
 author: Armando Maynez
 github: amaynez/GameOfLife/

 ---

-<p>I&nbsp;am lately trying to take on coding again.
-It had always been a part of my life since my early years when I&nbsp;learned to program a Tandy Color Computer at the age of 8, the good old days.</p>
+<p>I am lately trying to take on coding again.
+It had always been a part of my life since my early years when I learned to program a Tandy Color Computer at the age of 8, the good old days.</p>

 <img src="./assets/img/posts/20210210/300px-TRS-80_Color_Computer_3.jpg" alt="Tandy Color Computer TRS80 III"/><small>Tandy Color Computer TRS80 III</small>

-<p>Having already programed in Java, C# and of course BASIC, I&nbsp;thought it would be a great idea to learn Python since I&nbsp;have great interest in data science and machine learning, and those two topics seem to have an avid community within Python coders.</p>
+<p>Having already programed in Java, C# and of course BASIC, I thought it would be a great idea to learn Python since I have great interest in data science and machine learning, and those two topics seem to have an avid community within Python coders.</p>

-<p>For one of my starter quick programming tasks, I&nbsp;decided to code Conway's Game of Life, a very simple cellular automata that basically plays itself.</p>
+<p>For one of my starter quick programming tasks, I decided to code Conway's Game of Life, a very simple cellular automata that basically plays itself.</p>

 <p>The game consists of a grid of n size, and within each block of the grid a cell could either be dead or alive according to these rules:</p>